 The myth of being able to out exercise a bad diet is at odds with the “intake versus output” relationship of energy balance.
 At its most basic, weight control is a demonstration of energy balance, a simple equation representing the relationship between intake and output.
 It is true that the more you exercise,the greater the expenditure, which can positively affect the energy balance equation in favor of weight loss — but not if the input side remains higher than the output side.

 Experts recommend a combination of prudent eating with manageable exercise to produce lasting weight loss success.
-This discussion might also present an excellent opportunity for health and fitness professionals to discuss nutrient density and the effect of nutrient choices on exercise performance.
+This discussion might also present an excellent opportunity for nutrition experts to discuss nutrient density and the effect of nutrient choices on exercise performance.